-The office is located in the William P. Clements, Jr. State Office Building, 300 West 15th Street, Suite 409, Austin, Texas 78701.
+The agency's office is located in the William P. Clements, Jr. State Office Building, 300 West 15th Street, Suite 409, Austin, Texas 78701.

-The current number of approved positions is 8.0, and the agency currently is staffed with 6.5 FTEs including the Executive Director, four Financial Analysts, Accountant VII and one part-time Accounting Technician.
-The agency currently has 1.5 positions vacant due to budget reductions.
+The current number of approved positions is 10, and the agency currently is staffed with all 10 FTEs including the Executive Director, five Financial Analysts, Accountant VII, Accountant I and two Accounting Technicians II.